Last update: 11/17

 Other mains I’ve had in the past include baby lamb chops which were so small and had so little meat on the bone they needed the patience and precision of a surgeon.
 My whole table ended up discussing the hassle rather than the dish itself.
 Difficulty aside, the meat was just… fine.
 On another fall night, a serving of regular-sized lamb chops was much better; perfectly cooked on a bed of mashed potatoes studded with wild mushrooms.
 At one meal we had “braised local beef short ribs, rouge d’etamps pumpkin, golden raisin aigre-coux mustard greens with chili & garlic”.
 The beef was tender and flavorful, and the pumpkin provided a slightly sweet foil to the beef.
 The sauce was excellent, as were the accompanying mustard greens.
 Overall, it was a consummate winter dish.
 The same could be said of a slow-roasted pork shoulder with peppers and rainbow chard, a combination that spoke of earth and fall – another fine example of comfort food wrapping its arms around you.
 If I have any universal complaint, it is that they need to pull back a little on the salt.

-While it may sound like I am being hard on Beast, it is easy to find fault with a six course meal.
-I have been nine times, and regretted my decision only once – and that was shortly after they opened.
+While it may sound like I am being hard on Beast, it is easy to find fault with a six-course meal.
+I have been nine times and regretted my decision only once – and that was shortly after they opened.
 Overall, I think the experience of eating with a convivial group of strangers, all being served the same dishes at the same time is quite entertaining and enlightening.
 There is nothing like a love of food and wine to bring people together.
 For the most part, my quibbles with the food are minor.
 Though the prices are a bit high, you are paying for more than dinner – your ticket includes meeting new people and watching the kitchen.
 Service is always professional and gracious, without a flaw over all of my visits.
-I like Beast, and will continue to dine there.